vamshiboju/ConnectingWorld/README.md

 - [SWR](https://swr.vercel.app/) - responsible for data fetching with [Axios](https://github.com/axios/axios)
 - [Styled Components](https://styled-components.com/) - responsible for design and styling the web application
 - [Framer Motion](https://www.framer.com/api) - Used in the animations
-- [MovieDB](https://www.themoviedb.org/) - the API used for the project

-## License 📇

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details